Evident LogoOlympus Logo

 Get In Touch

-Charles holds a BS in Industrial Engineering from Texas State University.
-He has worked as an automation engineer, a field service technician for medical scanners, and a sales engineer.
-He has been with Olympus for more than five years.
+Charles Janecka holds a Bachelor of Science degree in industrial engineering from Texas State University.
+He has worked as an automation engineer, a field service technician for medical scanners, a sales engineer, and a product application specialist and manager.
+Charles worked with Evident's range of remote visual inspection equipment for more than 10 years.

 grudzień 1, 2016